Rushab77/Retail-Store-Dashboard/README.md

 By the end of this guide, you'll be able to:
 1. Turn complex data into clear, visual representations.
 2. Leverage IBM Cognos Analytics for effective data analysis.
-3. Improve your data storytelling and make smarter business decisions effortlessly.
+3. Improve your data storytelling and make smarter business decisions effortlessly

 For a detailed walkthrough of the entire process, check out my video: